You are here: Urology Textbook > Kidneys > Autosomal dominant polycystic kidney disease

 Onset of disease:

-Symptoms start with the age of 30 to 50 years.
-Renal ultrasound and genetic screening lowers the average age of initial diagnosis due to the discovery of the asymptomatic disease.
-Rarely, the disease begins in infancy.
+Symptoms start at the age of 30 to 50 years.
+Renal ultrasound and genetic screening lower the average age of initial diagnosis due to the discovery of the asymptomatic disease.
+Rarely the disease begins in infancy.

 - Hematuria (50%)

 - Flank pain and fever (cyst rupture or cyst infection)